nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

    See the :ref:`nrf_desktop_bluetooth_guide_fast_pair` documentation section for details.

 The nRF Desktop Bluetooth Central device scans for all bonded peripherals that are not connected.
+Right after entering the scanning state, the scanning operation is uninterruptable for a predefined time (:kconfig:option:`CONFIG_DESKTOP_BLE_FORCED_SCAN_DURATION_S`) to speed up connection establishment with Bluetooth Peripherals.
-The scanning is interrupted when any device connected to the dongle through Bluetooth comes in use.
+After the timeout, the scanning is interrupted when any device connected to the dongle through Bluetooth comes in use.
+A connected peripheral is considered in use when it provides HID input reports.
 Continuing the scanning in such scenario would cause report rate drop.

 The scanning starts automatically when one of the bonded peers disconnects.